cantaloupe-project/cantaloupe/README.md

 ## Adding Custom Resolvers

-Resolvers are easy to write.
-All you have to do is implement the simple `edu.illinois.library.cantaloupe.resolver.Resolver` interface.

-To use your custom resolver, set `resolver` in your properties file to its class name.
+Resolvers are easy to write: all you have to do is write a class that implements the `edu.illinois.library.cantaloupe.resolver.Resolver` interface.
+Then, to use it, set `resolver` in your properties file to its name.

 Feel free to add new configuration keys to the properties file.
 They should be in the form of `NameOfMyResolver.whatever`.
 They can then be accessed